apify/apify-client-js/docs/examples/index.md

 await Promise.all(createdTasks.map((task) => client.task(task.id).call()));
 ```

-## Getting latest data from an Actor
+## Getting latest data from an Actor, joining datasets

 Actor data are stored to [datasets](https://docs.apify.com/platform/storage/dataset).
 Datasets can be retrieved from Actor runs.
-Dataset items can be listed with pagination
+Dataset items can be listed with pagination.
+Also, datasets can be merged together.

 ```javascript
 import { ApifyClient } from 'apify-client';